tamzi/eltiketi/README.md

 Gradle commands:
  [] to fix the issue with gradle runs

-* Run `./gradlew run` to build and run the application.
+* Run `./gradlew bootRun` to run the application.
 * Run `./gradlew build` to only build the application.
 * Run `./gradlew check` to run all checks, including tests.
 * Run `./gradlew clean` to clean all build outputs.

+* Run `./gradlew :inventoryservice:bootRun` to run the inventory service